probe973/eco-4001b/descriptive/01-types-of-data.md

 ---

 ### Check Your Understanding
-For the following variables, how would you classify them in jamovi?
+For the following variables, how would you classify them?

 {% include question_multiple_choice.html
     id="q_transport"